godotengine/godot-docs/classes/class_dictionary.rst

 - :ref:`Dictionary<class_Dictionary>` **duplicate** **(** :ref:`bool<class_bool>` deep=false **)**

 Creates a copy of the dictionary, and returns it.
+The ``deep`` parameter causes inner dictionaries and arrays to be copied recursively, but does not apply to objects.

 ----